nrocco/ide/README.md

       -h, --help            help for ide

     Use "ide [command] --help" for more information about a command.

-To setup an existing git repository as an `ide` project run:

-    % ide init
-    2017/07/04 20:15:12 Setting up the repository as a ide project...
-    2017/07/04 20:15:12 Setting the project language to go

 To remove any traces of `ide` run: